 On 1 January 2013, the Dutch financial sector introduced a mandatory oath for EB and SB members of financial institutions licensed in the Netherlands.
-With regard to insurance companies, in addition to the EB and SB members, individuals holding a management position immediately below the EB who are responsible for staff who could have a significant influence on the risk profile of the insurance company, are also required to take the oath, as are certain other employees.
+With regard to insurance companies, in addition to the EB and SB members, individuals holding a management position immediately below the EB who are responsible for staff who could have a significant influence on the risk profile of the insurance company are also required to take the oath, as are certain other employees.
+This includes individuals who may (independently) significantly influence the risk profile of the undertaking as well as those who are or may be involved in the provision of financial services.